jonasbetfiang/github-final-project/README.md

 # github-final-project
-A calculator that calculates simple interest given principal, annual rate of interest and time period in years. /n
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-Input:
+###Input:

   P, principal amount